• About Us

 Homelessness in America

-50 years after President Lyndon B. Johnson declared a War on Poverty, the US continues to struggle in the fight against poverty.
-However, recent legislative decisions would not lean towards alleviating poverty for the 15% + of Americans living below the poverty line today.
+50 years after President Lyndon B. Johnson declared a War on Poverty, the US continues to struggle with the fight against poverty.
+However, recent legislative decisions would not learn towards alleviating poverty for the 15% + of Americans living below the poverty line today.
 With food stamp surplus monies cut in November, and Unemployment Benefits ending for 1.3 million Americans next month, times are hard and it doesn’t seem as if there will be relief anytime soon.

 According to the New York Times: